Saudi-led air strikes hit Yemen after truce expires

 A five-day truce that started on Tuesday night halted the air strikes and allowed humanitarian aid in.

-U.S. Secretary of State John Kerry said Washington supported extending the truce, but that manoeuvres by the Houthis made that difficult.
+U.S. Secretary of State John Kerry said Washington supported extending the truce, but that maneuvers by the Houthis made that difficult.

 "It was always understood that if there were proactive moves by one side or another, then that would be in violation of the ceasefire arrangement," he said.